-In some EESs, a heat exchanger, sometimes called a "desuperheater," takes heat from the hot refrigerant after it leaves the compressor.
+In some EESs, a heat exchanger, sometimes called a "desuperheater", takes heat from the hot refrigerant after it leaves the compressor.
 Water from the home's water heater is pumped through a coil ahead of the condenser coil, in order that some of the heat that would have been dissipated at the condenser is used to heat water.
-Excess heat is always available in the summer cooling mode, and is also available in the heating mode during mild weather when the heat pump is above the balance point and not working to full capacity.
-Other EESs provide domestic hot water (DHW) on demand: the whole machine switches to providing DHW when it is required.
+Excess heat is always available in the cooling mode, and is also available in the heating mode during mild weather when the heat pump is above the balance point and not working to full capacity.
+Other EESs heat domestic hot water (DHW) on demand: the whole machine switches to heating DHW when it is required.

-Water heating is easier with EESs because the compressor is located indoors.
-Because EESs have relatively constant heating capacity, they generally have many more hours of surplus heating capacity than required for space heating.
+Hot water heating is easy with EESs because the compressor is located inside.
+Because EESs have relatively constant heating capacity, they generally have many more hours of surplus heating capacity than what is required for space heating.